<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=664141195390209&amp;ev=PageView&amp;noscript=1">

 Simply select the Location Analysis tool in the top right of the Nimbus Maps platform, then select Surface Water Flooding from the Planning Policy dropdown menu.
 The affected areas will be identified in various shades of blue.

 Want to learn more about how Nimbus Maps will help you assess potential land and property opportunities?
-Request a free trial today, which includes a 1-to-1 demo of the platform.
+Request a free demo today, which includes a 1-to-1 demo of the platform.

 💡Side note: Did you know you can now also request a full Local Search through our Client Solutions service, which covers a number of hazards such as radon, contaminated land, ground stability, air quality, etc?
 Find out more.